natebarksdale/natebarksdale.github.io/src/content/blog/2021-01-08-how-drive-thru-dining-changed-fast-food.md

 coordinates: [51.509865, -0.118092]
 ---

-For the History Channel, I wrote about How Drive‑Thru Dining Changed Fast Food.
+For the History Channel, I wrote about the drive-through (Irish public radio even interviewed me based on this piece).

 > Dining out got a new look in 1948, thanks to a 100-square foot burger shack perched next to a circular Baldwin Park, California, driveway.
 There, five cooks worked behind glass walls assembling take-out meals for motorists, lured by the sign assuring “NO DELAY” and a restaurant name that promised exactly what it delivered: In-N-Out.
 >